kissplugins/KISS-woo-order-monitoring-alerts/PROJECT-PSR4.md

 ### Overall Status
 PHASE 1: ✅ COMPLETED
-PHASE 2: Not started
+PHASE 2: ✅ COMPLETED
 PHASE 3: Not started
-PHASE 4: Not started
+PHASE 4: Not started (Production Ready)
 PHASE 5: Not started
 PHASE 6: Not started
 PHASE 7: Not started